 The French, Indians and British basically fought over territory, largely to the north and west of New England.
 French fur traders, soldiers and Jesuits along with their Indian allies fought off encroachment by land-hungry English settlers.
-Those Indian allies, the Micmac, Maliseet, Passamaquoddy, Abenak, and Penobscot people had formed the Wabanaki Confederacy in 1606.
+Those Indian allies, the Micmac, Maliseet, Passamaquoddy, Abenaki, and Penobscot people had formed the Wabanaki Confederacy in 1606.

 In the end, the French and Indians lost, but they put up a good fight for a long, long time.

 The English did have some Indian allies.
 The Iroquois, for example, enemies of the Wabanaki, allied with the French.
 But the French generally treated Indians better than the English did.
 Though the French had far fewer settlers, they made a formidable foe.
 Even after they surrendered Canada, Maine and all the land east of the Mississippi to the English, they came back to fight the English again in the American Revolution.